mrbathwater/ota/IMPLEMENTATION.md

 - **bindhosts**: Downloaded as `.zip` file (no signature available)
 - **AppManager**: Downloaded as `.apk` file (no signature available)

+**Error Handling**:
+- Creates `.tmp/` directory before downloading
+- Uses `curl --fail` to return error on HTTP failures
+- Validates all downloaded files are non-empty using `[[ -s file ]]`
+- Fails fast with clear error messages if any download fails or files are empty
+- Returns non-zero exit code to stop the build process on errors

 #### Step 4: Prepare Modules (function `createPrivilegedAppModules`)

 - **BCR, MSD, AlterInstaller**: Already Magisk modules, rename both `.zip` and `.sig` files